🇪🇦 Leer en Español, “¿Qué es CODENERIX?“

 - RESTful API system integrated as standard

-- FileAngularField, which allows managing any type of file in the AngularJS $scope
+- FileAngularField, which allows managing any file in the AngularJS $scope

-- ImageAngularField, which allows managing any type of image in the AngularJS $scope
+- ImageAngularField, which allows managing any image in the AngularJS $scope

 - Date2TimeField, which allows us to fill in the dates in a more operator-friendly format